Hasee10/Conv-AI/README.md

-# Conversational AI with Memory using
+# Conversational AI with Memory using R

 This project implements a conversational AI chatbot using Rasa that retains context across conversation turns through session-based memory.
 The chatbot is capable of greeting users, remembering their names, and responding to goodbye intents.